-In the in vitro skin irritation test the test items are topically applied onto the epiCS models for 20 minutes, followed by a post-incubation period of 42 hours.
+In the in vitro skin irritation test the test items are topically applied onto the epiCS models for 20 minutes.
+Then the tissues are thoroughly rinsed, followed by a 42 hours post-incubation period.
 After this time, tissue viability is determined with the MTT assay.
 The prediction model to identify irritating substances is defined in the OECD TG 439:

 Prediction to be considered